LiliaFramework/Lilia/documentation/docs/libraries/lia.admin.md

 **Purpose**

-Checks for third-party admin mods and returns `true` when the built-in system should be ignored.
+Checks for third-party admin mods and returns booleans indicating whether the built-in system and its commands should be ignored.

 **Parameters**